OpenVZ/vzkernel/redhat/rhdocs/README.md

 do not require the approve of the maintainer, MR authors are encouraged to add the maintainer for an approve.

+4. Any MR adding or modifying a devel-sst field requires the approval from the subsystem maintainer.

+5. Any MR adding a or modifying a qe-sst field requires the approval from a member of the QE SST being added.

 MR authors, reviewers, and maintainers should discuss disagreements about ownership or role changes with their management.

+** validSSTNames.go Changes**

+These changes include validSSTNames.go changes.
+You must ensure the SST names themselves, and the SST name changes in the file are approved by RHEL management.
+Changes to this file that have not been verified by management will be removed by reverting commits.

 **Project Layout**